firecat53/dockerfiles/sabnzbd/README.md

 ## Build

-The default UID in the container is 1000.
-If your user has a different uid, pass `--build-arg=uid=$(id -u)` so the uid of your user matches the uid of the sabnzbd user in the container.
-If you would prefer to not have a matching uid, make sure to set g+w on your /data directory.
+The default UID:GID in the container is 1000:100.
+If your user has a different uid:gid, pass `--build-arg` so the uid:gid of your user matches the sabnzbd user in the container.

-    docker build --build-arg=uid=$(id -u) -t sabnzbd .
+    docker build --build-arg=uid=$(id -u) --build-arg=gid=$(id -g) -t sabnzbd .

 If using data-only volumes for config and data: